Dual Regression: Engel's Data Revisited

-The classical dataset collected by Engel consists of food expenditure and income measurements for 235 households.
-The dataset has been studied in depth by \cite{Koen05} by means of quantile regression methods. \cite{Koen05} shows that the dispersion of food expenditure increases with household income, so that a location-scale model is particularly well-suited to the study of this data.
-We thus estimate the statistical relationship between food expenditure and income, assuming that it obeys a well-specified linear heteroscedastic model with household income as a single regressor $X$ and food expenditure as outcome of interest $Y$.
+The classical dataset collected by Engel consists of food expenditure and income measurements for 235 households, and has been studied by means of quantile regression methods \citep{Koenker:2005}.
+We illustrate dual regression methods by estimating the statistical relationship between food expenditure and income, with household income as a single regressor and food expenditure as the outcome of interest.